betrixed/Toml-Pun8/README.md

-  On debian stretch it might need to be /etc/php/7.0/mods-available plus a symbolic link set in /etc/php7.0/fpm/conf.d
+  On debian stretch it might need to be /etc/php/7.0/mods-available plus a symbolic link set in /etc/php/7.0/fpm/conf.d and also /etc/php/7.0/cli/conf.d

+  If the Makefile configuration is correct then the steps ought to be:-

   make
   sudo make install